Injury / Pain

 A knee support takes the same principles as wrapping and combines it with strapping to stabilise and compress the muscles, while providing structural support to the joint.

-Supports, such as the GenuTrain and GenuTrain S provide a couple of distinct advantages in that they’re easy to put on and off, can be worn during sports as well as all day, and provide comfort during recovery.
+Supports such as the GenuTrain and GenuTrain S provide a couple of distinct advantages: They’re easy to put on and take off, can be worn during sports and all day, and provide comfort during recovery.

-While not providing as strong a level of initial support as strapping tape does, it lasts much longer and is great for repeated wear.
+While it does not provide as strong an initial support as strapping tape does, it lasts much longer and is great for repeated wear.

 For more on the GenuTrain, try this video: GenuTrain.